ARTICLE

 Prahlad Natak

-The first written Prahlad Natak text was composed in the late nineteenth century by the poet and dramatist Gopinath Pariccha using Sanskritised Odia.
+The first written Prahlad Natak text was composed in the late nineteenth century by the poet and dramatist Gourahari Parichha using Sanskritised Odia.
 It was collected in 1938 and is housed in the Madras Oriental Manuscript Library.
-Pariccha was patronised by the zamindar Ramakrishna Chhotaraya of Jalantar (in present-day Srikakulam district, Andhra Pradesh), who is credited with conceiving the first performance.
+Parichha was patronised by the zamindar Ramakrishna Chhotaraya of Jalantar (in present-day Srikakulam district, Andhra Pradesh), who is credited with conceiving the first performance.
 Prahlad Nataks soon began to be conducted in neighbouring areas, following the same play but with some performative variations.
 This proliferation soon transformed Prahlad Natak into a theatrical genre based on a single play.
 The form lost royal patronage in the twentieth century and is today supported by rural audiences.

 Prahlad Nataks are still performed in the Ganjam district of southern Odisha by some travelling troupes, but its popularity has declined significantly in recent years.